 “Water may be one of the main origins of the act of listening.
-From the watery maternal belly, through the resonance of the waves of the sea, the bubbling water in streams, or the encounter of rain with solid surfaces of all kinds, the sound of water is constituted as a primary part of our acoustic DNA.
-For the presentation in VANG Bosch & Simons bring with them a newly created work entitled Acuática in which water becomes the main generator of musical discourse.
+From the watery maternal belly, passing through the resonance of the waves of the sea, the bubbling water in streams or the encounter of rain with solid surfaces of all kinds, the sound of water is constituted as a primary part of our acoustic DNA.
+Bosch & Simons bring with them a newly created work entitled Acuática, in which water becomes the main generator of musical discourse.”

 Special thanks to Ben Toth for correcting the English version.

 Acuática V, Museo Vostell, Malpartida de Cáceres, November 2021

 Acuática IV, RRRR-Festival, Teatre del Raval, Gandía, October 2021